309: The Amazing Colossal Man

 I know this is The King and I.

 The King and I is a musical by Rodgers and Hammerstein about the King of Siam and the Englishwoman he hires to tutor his wives and children.
-The role of the King was famously played by Yul Brynner with a shaved head in the 1956 movie version of the musical.
+The role of the King was famously played by Yul Brynner with a shaved head nearly 5,000 times on the Broadway stage, revivals and touring productions, and he won a Best Actor Academy Award for his performance in the 1956 film version.

 Oh, it’s an Imperial margarine commercial.